Vulcaine/BLAST_public/README.md

 A object = { "Hello World", { Enum.example, 0, false } }
 ```

 The unlocking option above only works if there is no `(String, Enum, D param)` constructor defined which is ambigious.
-In this case, compile error thrown.
+In that case, compile error thrown.

 ### Single parameter example

-If our class has only 1 parameter in its constructor then the brackets are negligible.
+If the class has only 1 parameter in its constructor then the brackets are negligible.

 ```scala
 // constructor: A(String example)